-Note, again, that if you have a 12V fridge or freezer, the Honda by Jackery HLS 290 is the one you should go for since its 12V port is regulated.
+Note, again, that if you have a 12V fridge or freezer, the No products found. is the one you should go for since its 12V port is regulated.

 What is the difference between Jackery Explorer 240 and Jackery HLS 290?

 This is a common question that refers to the Jackery Explorer 240 which on the outside looks almost exactly like the HLS 290 except for some cosmetic differences.